safdar-azeem/prisma-sharding/README.md

-Low-level execution behavior is intentionally internal: fan-out concurrency and deadlines are central defaults, the hash function is unchanged, health checks use typed Prisma-like capability guards, successful `runOnAll()` results retain configured shard order, and errors stay isolated in the existing detailed result shape.
+Low-level execution behavior is intentionally internal: fan-out concurrency and deadlines are central defaults, the hash function is unchanged, health checks use typed Prisma-like capability guards, and cross-shard execution results retain configured shard order while keeping errors isolated in structured result shapes.

 Normal request flow should be: